gibbonsd1/lein-fruit/README.md

 # Use the iPad simulator
 lein fruit doall -ios-sim-family ipad

-# Build an ARM version and run on a device
+# Build an ARM version
 lein fruit release
 # ..which is the same thing as
 lein fruit compile && lein fruit ipa